DrThomasAger/smile/README.md

 ## Quick Start Example

-***(: Smile*** is a language for structuring your plain text instructions to handle separate concerns (separating instructions (like informing an agent to perform a task), from the input data (like RAG, or few-shot ICL examples) and the response language (like JSON or Markdown).

-Consistent structure ensures a maintainable and explainable future-proof strategy for the prompt engineering team in your org.

-Separation of concerns ensures that the presentation your AI gives (through rendering the response language e.g. with markdown) isn't entangled with the meta-understanding needed to know how to retain a role over multiple turns (instruction language like (: Smile) and helps the AI follow instructions even with large and unstructured input data.
-### Quick FAQ

-#### ▪️Why structure small prompts?

-Because they perform better.

-#### ◾️Why structure large prompts?

-Structure enables you to write prompts with sections so the model can follow your instructions more clearly, over more turns, with more agents.

-#### 😉Why structure using (: Smile instead of markdown?

-***(: Smile*** was made to be performant for LLMs.
-Markdown is a document format that is used for rendering.

-# Separation of Concerns in an Instruction Language

-Here, we separate response language (markdown like # Heading 1) and instruction language, which is ***(: Smile***.

-This separation of concerns allows us to use **content-agnostic semantic structure** whenever we use input to Large Language Models (LLMs).

-In our examples, we use markdown as our response language.
-This response language can be easily replaced with any other response language, like XML, JSON, or YAML.

 ***(: Smile*** is compatible with all models, as it is just a way of structuring instruction text, the same way you might have used XML, YAML, Markdown or JSON.

 Curious?
 Just **copy and paste our quick start example** below to see the magic 👇